Interview with Tania Reneaum Panszi

 Sur • What are the main challenges that the IACHR is facing in a “post-pandemic” reality?

-The new Strategic Plan for 2023-2027 of the IACHR includes the effects of COVID-19 both in its diagnosis of the regional context and in its course of action for the five subsequent years, seeking to help each person in the region to have better living conditions.
+The new Strategic Plan for 2023-2027 of the IACHR includes the effects of COVID-19 both in its diagnosis of the regional context and in its course of action for the next five years, seeking to help each person in the region to have better living conditions.
 This includes the vision that the beacon that guides the IACHR is always people.

 T.R.P. • Throughout 2021 and until now, the IACHR has monitored, with some concern, certain trends connected to the weakening of democratic institutionality at the regional level.
 As documented in the 2021 Annual Report,44.
 “Informe anual 2021,” Inter-American Commission on Human Rights, May 26, 2022, accessed December 31, 2022, https://www.oas.org/es/cidh/docs/anual/2021/capitulos/IA2021-Intro-es.pdf. this hemisphere has seen a weakening of national human rights institutions, the closure of democratic spaces, and violence against rights defenders and journalists, including murder, harassment, intimidation, and criminalization.